leroy9472/MeepleLM/README.md

 ---

-### ⚡ Inference & Evaluation
+### ⚡ Inference

-The `inference/` directory contains scripts to generate virtual playtest reports.
+The `inference/` directory contains scripts to generate virtual playtest results.

 * **`playtest_inference.py`**: A sample script designed to work with the **MeepleLM** checkpoint served via vLLM.
 It iterates through the test set games, applying the Persona constraints to generate reviews.
 * **`results/`**: Stores the output JSON files generated by the model (e.g., `results/inference_meeplelm/`).

 > **Note:** The provided inference script is configured for the **MeepleLM** LoRA adapter and local vLLM server.
-If you wish to evaluate other models (e.g., GPT-4o, Claude) or use different API endpoints, please modify the `API_URL` and `MODEL_NAME` parameters in the script accordingly.
+If you wish to evaluate other models or use different API endpoints, please modify the `API_URL` and `MODEL_NAME` parameters in the script accordingly.

 ---